 1956 – 1961

 In 1956, the logo featured a quarterback with the number 41 and a yellow football.
 He is in a throwing pose and ready to throw the ball.
-In the background is the state of Wisconsin, represented in green, with a white circle featuring a green star (the city of Green Bay) placed within it.
+In the background is the state of Wisconsin, represented in green, with a white circle containing a green star (the city of Green Bay).

 The player’s helmet, leggings, and jersey number are white, and his uniform is yellow, like the football.
 In addition, another football is depicted on the logo, larger and with two characteristic thin lines.
-Designers placed key elements on it as proof of the importance of American football to Wisconsin residents.
+Designers placed key elements on it to demonstrate the importance of American football to Wisconsin residents.

 1961 – 1979